openvinotoolkit/open_model_zoo/demos/llm_demo/cpp/README.md

 # LLM C++ Demo

-This application showcases inference of large language model (LLM).
+This application showcases inference of s large language model (LLM).
 Unlike most of other demos, this application doesn't have a rich set of command line arguments to encourage the reader to explore and modify the source code.

 ## How it works